*Seh₂ul and *Meh₁not: The Sun deity

+In Albanian the Sun – worshiped as the god of light, sky and weather, giver of life, health and energy, and all-seeing eye – is referred to as Dielli, a name that is considered to have been a word taboo originally meaning "yellow, golden, bright/shiny one" used to refer to the Sun due to its perceived sacred nature.

 In the mythologies of the daughter languages (namely, Baltic, Greek and Old Indic), the sun deity crosses the sky in a horse-driven chariot or wagon.
 However, Mallory and Adams caution that the motif is not exclusively Indo-European, and mention evidence of its presence in Mesopotamia.

+Sun-maiden

 A character related to the Sun deity is the 'Sun-maiden'.
-Mallory and Adams cite as examples 'Saules meita', the daughter of Saulé in Baltic tradition, and Sūryā, daughter to Indic Sun god Sūrya.
-However, both scholars, as well as Martin L. West, also posit Helen of Troy, from Greek mythology, was another example of the 'Sun-maiden'.
+Examples are 'Saules meita', the daughter of Saulé in Baltic tradition, and Sūryā, daughter to Indic Sun god Sūrya.
+Scholars also posit Helen of Troy, from Greek mythology, was another example of the 'Sun-maiden'.

+In Albanian tradition there is E Bija e Hënës dhe e Diellit, "the Daughter of the Moon and the Sun", who is a light divine heroine, referred to as pika e qiellit ("drop of the sky" or "lightning"), which falls everywhere from heaven on the mountains and the valleys and strikes pride and evil.
+She defeats the kulshedra, the archetype of darkness and evil in Albanian mythology.
+In some Albanian traditions the Sun (Dielli) and the Moon (Hëna) are regarded as husband and wife, and in others as brother and sister.
+In the case of E Bija e Hënës dhe e Diellit the Sun is her father and the Moon is her mother.